nodejs/diagnostics/documentation/profiling/step2/using_linux_perf.md

 The `perf` will generate a file inside the `/tmp` folder, usually called `/tmp/perf-PID.map`(in above example: `/tmp/perf-3870.map`) containing the traces for each function called.

-For aggregate those results in specific file execute:
+To aggregate those results in a specific file execute:

 ```sh
 sudo perf script > perfs.out